ColdPBC/cold-monorepo/libs/nest/README.md

 ### Enhancers
 The following enhancers are available in this library:
 - **Modules**
+  - **Authorization** :
+    This module provides a few helper methods for common Auth0 token operations in order to help you add user authentication to your service.
+    - **JwtAuth**: This guard is used to protect routes that require a valid JWT token.
+It is used in conjunction with the AuthModule.
+    - **Permissions**:
+    This guard is used to protect routes that require specific permissions.
+It is used in conjunction with the AuthModule.
+    - **Roles**:
+    This guard is used to protect routes that require specific roles.
+It is used in conjunction with the AuthModule.
+    - **Auth0 Token Service**:
+    - **Refresh Token Strategy**:
+    - **AccessToken Strategy**:

+  - **AWS**: This top level module contains sub-modules that provide access to various AWS services.
+  - **S3** : For accessing files
-  - **PrismaModule** :
+  - **Secrets** : For accessing secrets in secrets manager
+  - **MQTT**: This module provides the ability to publish and subscribe to MQTT topics hosted on the MQTT Broker (AWS IOT Core).
-  This module provides a PrismaClient instance to your service.
+  - **PrismaModule** : This module provides a PrismaClient instance to your service.
 It also provides a PrismaService which can be injected into your service's providers and provides a few helper methods for common database operations.
   - **CacheModule** :
   This module provides a RedisClient instance to your service.
 It also provides a CacheService which can be injected into your service's providers and provides a few helper methods for common cache operations.

-  - **AuthModule** :
-  This module provides a few helper methods for common Auth0 token operations in order to help you add user authentication to your service.

   - **DarklyModule** :
   This module provides a few helper methods for common LaunchDarkly operations in order to help you manage feature flags.